 Contingency fees are allowed in South Africa.
 However, the "success fee" may not exceed the normal fee by more than 100%, provided that, in the case of claims sounding in money, the total of any such success fee payable by the client to the legal practitioner may not exceed 25% of the total amount awarded or any amount obtained by the client in consequence of the proceeding concerned.
-Such amount may not, for the purposes of calculating excess, include any costs.
+For the purposes of calculating the excess, such amount may not include any costs.